stanleydo/GetMeOut/README.md

 This application was developed as part of a Software Engineering project at CSULA.
 Members include: Christopher Ortega, Andrew Vasquez, and Saul Rugama.

+** Known Bugs **
+- Importing contacts only works for devices running API 25
+- Duplicate entries are allowed
+- Contacts can be imported with parenthesis in the phone number, but contacts can not be added with parenthesis.
+- Location (as a google maps link) sometimes does not send
+- Possible memory leaks due to improper usage of cursor and/or coroutines.